Can I start my course at any time?

 Formally by completing the formal feedback form which is available as an online form or can be downloaded and placed in one of the feedback boxes available at each campus.

-Read more about the process in the complaints and feedback section.
+Read more about the process from the contact us page.